Monday, February 28, 2011

 The Murders

 Although there was a police restraining order in affect, Dan Renwick called on Vicki Walker, Kara’s mother, Dan’s wife, asking where Kara was.
-“Dan was acting respectful and normal, and did not seem to under the influence.”
+The very act of showing up at Kara’s home was a violation of the restraining order.
+Vicki told me later, “Dan [Renwick] was acting respectful and normal, and did not seem to be under the influence.”
 Vicki later stated, it was for this reason, she divulged where Kara and her father were going.
 Immediately upon Renwick’s departure, Vicki called and warned Dan Walker on his cell phone of Renwick’s possible arrival at their location, and that perhaps they should not go.
-Dan said to Vicki, “Don’t worry, if Dan show’s up I’ll call 911.”
+Dan fateful answer to Vicki, “Don’t worry, if Dan show’s up I’ll call 911.”

 As father and daughter arrived at Hacienda Apartments, the new boyfriend was looking down from the upstairs window to witness Renwick emerging from his truck and approaching from behind as they attempted to pull into a parking space.
 There was an exchange of words through the car window; Renwick pulled out a .44 and shot Kara twice in the face, instantly killing her.
 As Dan Walker reached for the glove compartment for his cell phone, Dan Renwick shot him twice, once in the head and once in the chest, and fled.

 My brother was alive when the paramedics arrived- the boyfriend had called 911.
 Dan Walker was DOA at the hospital.
 Although the baby had been close to gunfire, he was unharmed.
-This entire post-shooting scene was captured on film for the television program “Cops.”
+(I heard in court at the sentencing that the entire post-homicide scene was captured on film for the television program “Cops.”
 This program utilizes video cameras that follow police officers during duty hours and captures criminal arrests and crime scenes live, airing them later on the Real-TV crime show.
+The judge did not allow this into the trial),

 Renwick had fled in his truck to his cousin’s house, brandishing the .44 he had used to kill Dan and Kara.
 His cousin pleaded with him to turn over the weapon, which he did.
-He cousin then called the police, as Renwick vowed to be taken alive.
-As police surrounded the house, Renwick attempted to flee by driving through the police barricades across the driveway.
-He was critically wounded after bursting through the garage door in an attempt to smash through the police blockade.
+His cousin then called the police, as Renwick vowed not to be taken alive.
+As police surrounded the house, Renwick attempted to flee by driving through police barricades across the driveway.
+He was shot several times by police and critically wounded after bursting through the garage door in an attempt to smash through the police blockade.
 Police report: “1AM sheriff’s deputies fired at him when he attempted to run over them.”

 The Trial